-After the 19 or 22 credit hours required for the student’s chosen program are completed at Oakland Community College, the student should proceed with the application process for completion of this degree through Macomb Community College.
+After the required credit hours for the student’s chosen program are completed at Oakland Community College, the student should proceed with the application process for completion of this degree through Macomb Community College.

 - Apply to Oakland Community College.

-- Complete the required 19 or the 22 credit hours that each program requires.
+- Complete the credit hours for your program of choice.

 - Apply to Macomb Community College.

 For further information about preparation for the reciprocal arrangement programs, contact the Oakland Community College, Health Professions and Technologies Office at Southfield Campus, (248) 233-2917 or a counselor on any OCC campus.
 For further information specific to any reciprocal program contact: Macomb Community College, Health and Human Services at (586) 286-2097.